bharath-potla/bharath-potla/README.md

 😄 Fun Facts About Me:

-🔹 This is mhy new GitHub account, and I’m excited to start sharing my projects and contributing more here!
+🔹 This is my new GitHub account, and I’m excited to start sharing my projects and contributing more here!

 🔹 Outside of coding, you can find me exploring new tech trends, watching sci-fi movies, or diving into data-driven insights. 🚀
 Let’s connect, collaborate, and build something amazing together!